kassymm/nFactorial/README.md

 Once in the game interface, use the (d, f, j, k) key buttons to swith the basket between the (upper left, bottom left, upper right, bottom right) nests respectively.

+### Developer tools

+If desired, you can adjust the fps_cap in the game.py file to change the refresh rate.
+To add more spice, you can also adjust the add_egg_increment variable in the main() function to change the rate of egg spawning.

 Enjoy!